dkaszews/testini/README.md

 The `-u` option treats loads Testini at startup while at the same time preventing loading of the default `.vimrc`.
 [`TestiniCi`](#testinici-testinirun_ci) is roughly equivalent to the regular [`Testini`](#testini-testinirun) command, but it writes results to file `testini.log` quits vim with exit code indicating a success or failure which the CI environment can pick up.

+If you use Vim, you may need to add `--not-a-term` to avoid it hanging on "warning: input not from terminal" depending on your CI.
+It is not needed for Neovim.

 To add Testini itself to your CI workspace, simply clone it.
 If you clone it inside your own plugin, it is recommended to do it in a dot-hidden directory so that Testini's own tests are not picked up be the glob: